History of Western Australia

-The human history of Western Australia commenced between 40,000 and 60,000 years ago with the arrival of Aboriginal Australians on the northwest coast.
+The human history of Western Australia commenced "over 50,000 years ago and possibly as much as 70,000 years ago" with the arrival of Aboriginal Australians on the northwest coast.
 The first inhabitants expanded across the east and south of the continent.

-The first recorded European contact was in 1616, when Dutch explorer Dirk Hartog landed on the west coast, having been blown off course while en route to Batavia, nowadays called Jakarta.
+The first recorded European contact was in 1616, when Dutch explorer Dirk Hartog landed on the west coast, having been blown off course while en route to Batavia, current day Jakarta.

-Although many expeditions visited the coast during the next 200 years, there was no lasting attempt at establishment of a permanent settlement until December 1826 when an expedition on behalf of the New South Wales colonial government, led by Major Edmund Lockyer, landed at King George Sound, and became the port city of Albany.
-On 21 January 1827 Lockyer formally took possession for the British Crown of the portion of New Holland not yet claimed by the British Crown; that is, the portion west of 129th meridian east.
+Although many expeditions visited the coast during the next 200 years, there was no lasting attempt at establishing a permanent settlement until December 1826.
+An expedition on behalf of the New South Wales colonial government, led by Major Edmund Lockyer, landed at King George Sound, and founded what became the port city of Albany.
+On 21 January 1827 Lockyer formally took possession for the British Crown the portion of New Holland not yet claimed by the crown; that is, the portion west of 129th meridian east.
 This was followed by the establishment of the Swan River Colony in 1829, which ultimately became the present-day capital, Perth.
 The harsh conditions faced by the settlers resulted in population growth being minimal until the discovery of gold in the 1880s.
 Since the gold rush, the population of the state has risen steadily, with substantial growth in the period since World War II.

 Western Australia gained the right of self-government in 1890, and joined with the five other states to form the Commonwealth of Australia in 1901.
 The desire of Western Australians to revert to complete self-governance, separate from the Commonwealth, culminated in 1933 with a successful referendum for secession supported by 68% of electors.
 In 1935 the British parliament declined to act since secession would require the assent of the Australian parliament, and the movement lapsed with an improving economy and generous federal grants.

 Aboriginal settlement

-When Australia's first inhabitants arrived on the northwest coast 40,000 to 60,000 years ago the sea levels were much lower.
+When Australia's first inhabitants arrived on the northwest coast 50,000 to 70,000 years ago the sea levels were much lower.
 The Kimberley coast at one time was only about 90 km from Timor, which itself was the last in a line of closely spaced islands for humans to travel across.
-Therefore, this was a possible (even probable) location for which Australia's first immigrants could arrive via some primitive boat.
+Therefore, this was a possible (even probable) location for which Australia's first peoples could arrive via boat.
 Other possible immigration routes were via islands further north and then through New Guinea.

 In 1999 Charles Dortch identified chert and calcrete flake stone tools, found at Rottnest Island, as possibly dating to at least 50,000 years ago.
 A 2018 study using archaeobotany dated evidence of continuous human habitation at Karnatukul (Serpent's Glen) in the Carnarvon Range in the Little Sandy Desert from around 50,000 years ago.

 Over the next tens of thousands of years various groups of Indigenous Australians slowly moved southward and eastward across the landmass.
 Aboriginal people were well established throughout Western Australia by the time European ships started accidentally arriving en route to Batavia (now Jakarta) in the early 17th century.